Multi-pass performance recording and replay

 I’ve just finished the first iteration of the performance recording and replay mechanics in Gavit: now user actions can be captured and turned into a matinee using an external application.

 Let’s say there is a fire truck which is a “machine” in Gavit.
 The truck has two main, controllable features: the body which can be driven around and the water cannon which can be aimed and fired.
 These translate to “machine components” inside the machines: each component monitors one particular input (like x360 left stick or the mouse).
-In this case the vehicle itself could react to the left stick while the water cannon to the right one.
+In this example the vehicle itself could react to the left stick while the water cannon to the right one.

 And now let’s assume that I’m not very good at driving and aiming at the same time as I can only really pay attention to one thing at a time.
 Also, as will be the case in the short video bellow, I might have lot more entities to control than input devices and/or fingers.
 To work around these limitations multi-pass performance recording and replaying is used: